skorani/skorani.github.io/README.md

 This quest took me on a journey through different cultures, places, music, cinema, dance and languages.
 It was a personal exploration that I believe everyone should experience to truly find themselves.
 Ultimately, my path led me to technology, where I found both my passion and purpose.

-Over the years, I have designed and developed several AI-based solutions, culminating in the founding of [Tripoh.ie](https://tripoh.ie) tripoh.ie, an AI-powered platform transforming travel experiences.
+Over the years, I have designed and developed several AI-based solutions, culminating in the founding of [Tripoh.ie](https://tripoh.ie), an AI-powered platform transforming travel experiences.

 &nbsp;
 &nbsp;